ERP API: The Power Of An API-First Approach

 Understanding the ERP API approach.

-During development, an incredible number of decisions must be made in order to ensure that the final product is successful.
-Programmers have to consider what technology to use, how best to architect the system, what language to write the code in, and how the various components will work together.
+During development, an incredible number of decisions must be made to ensure the final product is successful.
+Programmers must consider what technology to use, how best to architect the system, what language to write the code in, and how the various components will work together.

 But the most important decision by far is whether you approach the development process from the perspective of your API or from your user interface.

 The API-first approach, where the API is designed, built, and focused on before anything else, is an incredibly powerful way to create a system that can be easily reused and extended.
-Starting at the user interface, on the other hand, can lead to poor interoperability and a product that can’t keep up with rapidly changing integration standards.
+On the other hand, starting at the user interface can lead to poor interoperability and a product that can’t keep up with rapidly changing integration standards.

 As mentioned, APIs are the primary means by which a company exposes the functionality of its application to the world.
 Developers have been consuming APIs for as long as there have been web services and applications.
 The way developers consume APIs is also constantly evolving.